nwhitehead/tinysoundfont-pybind/README.md

 For applications that want to synchronize video rendering and audio playback there are a few choices.
-One choice is to handle audio callbacks as fast as possible with smallest buffer possible.
+One choice is to handle audio callbacks as fast as possible with the smallest buffer possible.
 This is the `pyaudio` default configuration if no `frames_per_buffer` is passed to `pyaudio.open`.
 In the callback, output audio based on what is happening right then.
 This method will have the lowest latency.
 Because of the arbitrary nature of buffer sizes this